Today’s article discusses the difference between a personal injury claim and a personal injury lawsuit and why it matters to you.

 This is the kind of claim that arises when somebody is negligent and their insurance company must pay you money as the injured person.

 Unlike a lawsuit, there are fewer formalities to starting an insurance claim.
 It involves providing insurance companies with certain information within a specific timeframe.

 Insurance claims and a lawsuit are different but related, there are some unusual things to be aware of:

 - An insurance claim may exist before a lawsuit is filed and may continue to exist even after a lawsuit is filed.

 - You don’t need to file a lawsuit to have an insurance claim for personal injury, but the statute of limitations still applies.

 - You could settle your insurance claim and never file a lawsuit.
-In fact, this is what happens most of the time.
+This is what happens most of the time.